Wave Model of Light (Principles): Use reflection and refraction to take photos

 Meet Einstein in the lab

 To learn more about light, join Albert Einstein in the physics lab.
 You will have the option to first explore the electromagnetic spectrum and discover the similarities and differences between different types of electromagnetic radiation.
-Alternatively, you can dive straight in to visible light.
+Alternatively, you can dive straight into visible light.

 Experiment with mirrors and glaciers

-Learn how light is reflected and refracted when traveling from one medium to another.
+Learn how light is reflected and refracted when travelling from one medium to another.
 What happens to light when it hits a mirror?
 And how about an Antarctic glacier?
 Together with Albert Einstein, you will set up your own optical table with a laser, mirrors and glacier samples and discover what happens to a laser beam when it hits these media.